argos-ci/argos/apps/web/src/api/v2/builds/README.md

 ## Parallel mode

 The parallel mode is used when the client wants to upload the screenshots in several times.
-To activate the pallaral mode, the client must send the `parallel` parameter with a value of `true`.
+To activate the parallel mode, the client must send the `parallel` parameter with a value of `true`.
-It works with two fondamental parameters:
+It works with two required parameters:

 - `parallelTotal`: the total number of upload batches (usually the number of parallel workers)
 - `parallelNonce`: the nonce of the current upload batch